joitng/joitng/README.md

 (she/her)

-undergraduate HCI researcher with grad school dreams and a desire to make tech more accountable and equitable.
+undergraduate hci researcher with a desire to make things more accountable and equitable. future phd at uw hcde.

 always down to answer any questions about undergraduate research, tech event leadership, or cs at ubc.